 Tokyo Disneyland with a Toddler: Tips and Ride Reviews

-My husband and I have been to Tokyo Disneyland and DisneySea many times over the years (in fact, our first date almost a decade ago was at DisneySea!) but going to Tokyo Disneyland with our toddler was a completely new experience.
+My husband and I have been to Tokyo Disneyland and DisneySea many times over the years (in fact, our first date more than a decade ago was at DisneySea!) but going to Tokyo Disneyland with our toddler was a completely new experience.

 I didn’t do very much research the first time I went with my kid because I figured it wouldn’t be that different from the usual.
 Now that I look back, I wish I had!
 This is why I decided to write about our visit along with tips and ride reviews so that everyone else with little ones can be better prepared than me!